genesiscommunitysuccess/docs/docs/platform-reference/database/how-to/interface/generated.md

 | Bulk or Range Subscribe                                                                         | [Bulk](../../helper/subscription/bulk) of entity                                   |
 | Available in [event-handlers](../../../../configure-key-modules/event-handlers/configure)       | ❌                                                                                  |
 | Available in [custom request replies](../../../../configure-key-modules/request-servers/custom) | ❌                                                                                  |

+During the code generation phase repository classes are generated for every table and view in the system.
+These repositories provide a type-safe way of accessing the database.

+The main differences between the generated repositories and the [Entity Db](../entity-db):

+1. the entity db can handle any database entity, each repository can only handle a single entity
+2. the generated repositories have specific methods for every index, whereas the entity db is fully generic